 Rosewood Essential Oil

-Rosewood Essential Oil is sometimes referred to as Bois de Rose Oil.
+Rosewood Essential Oil is sometimes referred to as Bois de Rose Essential Oil.

-Aromatically, the oil has a subtle, yet surprisingly sweet, woody, fruity aroma with a floral quality to it.
+Aromatically, Rosewood Essential Oil has a subtle, yet surprisingly sweet, woody, fruity aroma with a floral quality to it.
 I don't typically refer to wood oils as "beautiful" oils, but this certainly is a beautifully aromatic oil that holds a dear place in holistic aromatherapy as well as natural perfumery.
-It is a versatile oil that blends well with other wood, citrus, spice, herbaceous and floral oils.

 Common Method of Extraction